verils/gotemplate4j/README.md

 Map<String, Object> data = new HashMap();
 data.put("Greeting", "Good day!");

-// You can also use java style name, the execution will check golang style name first. data.put("greeting", "Good day!");
+// You can also use java style naming data.put("greeting", "Good day!");

 GoTemplate goTemplate = new GoTemplate("{{.Greeting}}");